Harris Academies

 Daniel PiggottHarris Academy Purley is committed to providing a secure environment for students, where children feel safe and are kept safe.
 There is no place for extremist views of any kind in our Academy, whether from internal sources - students, staff or governors or external sources - the local community, external agencies or individuals.

-Daniel Piggot (Faculty Director of Humanities and DSL)
+Daniel Piggot (Assistant Principal and DSL)

 Security and Safety